 Following are some other wheat-free (and gluten-free) flours and starches:

-- Rice flour – Easy to find, usually in regular grocery stores.
-Can be used as a wheat flour sub cup for cup in some recipes but is better mixed with other flours.
+- Rice flour - Easy to find, usually in regular grocery stores.
+It can be used as a wheat flour sub cup for cup in some recipes but is better mixed with other flours.

 - Tapioca starch

 - Bean flours - I've tried a few different bean flours and am not a big fan because I can detect a "beany" flavor which I don't like.
 I do believe some of the blends using bean flours are better than others.
 It really is just personal preference.